syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

-2) Then Essential QTP Configurator shows the dialog box for appending the swfconfig.xml file.
-Click Yes to append the swfconfig.xml file in the QTP machine.
+2) Then Essential QTP Configuration shows the dialog box for appending the Swfconfig.xml file.
+Click Yes to append the Swfconfig.xml file in the QTP machine.

    ![](Utilities_images/Utilities_img2.png)